actonmass/actonmass.org/README.md

 Branch deployment should not take more than 2 minutes.
 If a deployment doesn't work, logs can be checked on:
-- [Netlify](https://app.netlify.com/sites/actonmass/deploys) for the build log (requires login)
+- [Netlify](https://app.netlify.com/sites/actonmass/deploys) for the deployment log (requires login)
-- [CircleCI](https://circleci.com/gh/fpagnoux/actonmass-website) for general checks on the code